Maurice Devenney: Career

-In February 2016 he resigned from the DUP.
+In February 2016, Devenney resigned from the DUP.
 A few weeks beforehand, he had been suspended from the party.
 The suspension was linked to an allegation that Devenney had encouraged DUP voters to instead vote for the SDLP candidate Mark Durkan outside a polling station.
 Devenney later denied these allegations and claimed they were part of an underlying scheme by the Democratic Unionist Party to withdraw him from the organisation for having opposing political views.

-In 2019 he announced that he would return to the DUP and was elected to Derry and Strabane.
+He would go on to contest Foyle as an Independent in the Assembly election that same year, but was unsuccessful, polling 1,173 first preference votes (2.95% of votes cast.)

+In 2019, Devenney rejoined the DUP, and was subsequently elected onto Derry and Strabane Council in the that year's local elections, this time representing the Sperrin DEA.
+He lost his seat in the 2023 local elections.